Jules Dassin: 20th Century-Fox Film and the blacklist years (1948–1953)

-Contrary to an often-quoted 1958 article in Time magazine, Dassin was not blacklisted because of a sole denunciation from a witness at a congressional hearing.
-His name had been mentioned a number of times, at various hearings of the United States House of Representatives Committee on Un-American Activities, and by different witnesses, as early as 1947.
+Contrary to an often-cited 1958 Time magazine article, Dassin was not blacklisted because of a single denunciation from a particular witness at a congressional hearing.
+Instead, his name had been mentioned a number of times, at various hearings of the United States House of Representatives House Un-American Activities Committee (HUAC), and by different witnesses, some as early as 1947.
 He was also linked to several Communist-front organizations.

-On October 22, 1947, while Dassin was still working on The Naked City, Metro-Goldwyn-Mayer chief supervisor and executive producer James Kevin McGuinness testified before the House Un-American Activities Committee.
-He described an event at Metro-Goldwyn-Mayer in 1941, shortly after Dassin had joined the studio, when an attempt was made to halt the production of Tennessee Johnson, a biographical picture about the life of former United States President Andrew Johnson.
+On October 22, 1947, while Dassin was still working on The Naked City, Metro-Goldwyn-Mayer (MGM) chief supervisor and executive producer James Kevin McGuinness testified before the HUAC.
+He described an incident at MGM in 1941, shortly after Dassin had joined the studio, when an attempt was made to halt the production of Tennessee Johnson, a biographical picture about the life of former U.S. President Andrew Johnson.
 McGuinness explained that after the death of the original producer of the picture, J. Walter Ruben, he took over the production as part of his executive function.
-He was then presented with a petition, signed by Dassin, Ring Lardner Jr., Donald Ogden Stewart, Hy S. Kraft and Richard Collins, which was addressed to Metro-Goldwyn-Mayer executive vice-president Al Lichtman, demanding that the picture be aborted.
+He was then presented with a petition, signed by Dassin, Ring Lardner Jr., Donald Ogden Stewart, Hy S. Kraft and Richard Collins, which was addressed to MGM executive vice-president Al Lichtman, demanding that the picture be aborted for political reasons.
 All five signees were known Communists.
 The news hit the media quickly.

 In 1948 and 1949, Dassin's name was connected with at least three Communist-front organizations.
-Firstly, he was an executive board member of the Actors' Laboratory Theatre, which the Committee did not find was Communist in itself but rather its board of directors was made up almost exclusively of known Communists Party members or Communist sympathizers, including Dassin.
-Secondly, he had been a member of the Artists' Front to Win the War gathering on October 16, 1942, which the Committee on Un-American Activities cited as subversive.
-Thirdly, he was a sponsor of the National Council of the Arts, Sciences and Professions' Scientific and Cultural Conference for World Peace, held from March 25–27, 1949, and which the Committee on Un-American Activities also cited as subversive.
+First, he was an executive board member of the Actors' Laboratory Theatre.
+The Committee did not assert that the Actors' Lab was Communist, but rather that its board of directors was made up almost exclusively of CPUSA members or Communist sympathizers, including Dassin.
+Second, he had been a member of the Artists' Front to Win the War—a gathering on October 16, 1942 that the HUAC cited as subversive.
+Third, Dassin was a sponsor of the National Council of the Arts, Sciences and Professions' Scientific and Cultural Conference for World Peace, held from March 25–27, 1949, which the HUAC also cited as subversive.

-In the late spring of 1949, Zanuck called Dassin into his office to warn him that he was on the verge of being blacklisted, but that he still had enough time to make one more movie for 20th Century-Fox Film.
-Zanuck gave Dassin a copy of Gerald Kersh's novel Night and the City and rushed him to England to make the film unhindered by the Un-American Activities Committee hearings.
+In the late spring of 1949, Zanuck called Dassin into his office to warn him that he was on the verge of being blacklisted, but that he still had enough time to make one more movie for 20th Century-Fox.
+Zanuck gave Dassin a copy of Gerald Kersh's novel Night and the City and rushed him to England to make the film unhindered by the HUAC hearings.
 Night and the City, later released in mid-1950, was filmed entirely on location in London between July and October 1949 and starred Richard Widmark, Gene Tierney, Googie Withers, Hugh Marlowe and Mike Mazurki.
-Dassin was unofficially blacklisted by Hollywood during the production and was not allowed back on the studio property to edit the film nor oversee the musical scoring.
+Dassin was already unofficially blacklisted during the production of Night and the City and was not allowed back on the studio property to edit the film nor oversee the musical scoring.